eitancohen77/Figma-HTML-CSS-converter/README.md

 ### 3. Run the Server
 In your terminal, run:

-### SideNote
-If you dont have a usable token set up,

 `node server.js`

 This will run on localhost:3000.
 Over here you can see the output file.

+### SideNote
+If you dont have a usable token set up, or there was an error in the fetch command call, I created a GET call that uses mockdata taken from `mockData.json` file.
+This mockdata is taken from [this](https://www.figma.com/design/Hh3OjDglRPLNSzivcNWD0a/-Copy--Softlight-Engineering-Take-Home-Assignment?node-id=0-1&p=f&t=bNIRDsC7CsTHBhyb-0) figma design

+Go to  `localhost:3000/mockData` to see the results.

 ## How it Works